Merry Xmas Everybody: Release

-In 1985, the song was given its first 12" vinyl release.
-An extended remix version of the song was created by Lea and Peter Hammond for the release.
-In 1989, it received its first release as a CD single, which sold 15,000 copies in the UK.
-That same year, the song was sampled by the novelty pop music act Jive Bunny and the Mastermixers for their song "Let's Party".
-"Let's Party" would reach No. 1 in the UK, and was also a success across Europe.
+On 18 November 1985, the song was given its first release on 12-inch vinyl, with an extended remix created by Lea and Peter Hammond.
+On 11 December 1989, it received its first release as a CD single.

 Promotion

 No promotional video was created for the single as the band focused on extensive TV work over the Christmas period instead.
 They performed the song on various shows including Top of the Pops, The Les Dawson Christmas Show and Lift Off with Ayshea.

-The band later performed the song again on Top of the Pops in 1983 on 22 December, and on Dutch TV while promoting the 1983 single "My Oh My".
-In 1985, Holder and Lea performed a short acoustic version on the UK show Razamatazz while promoting the single "Do You Believe in Miracles".
-The band mimed the song on Pebble Mill at One in 1991 while promoting the band's final single "Universe".
+The band performed the song again on Top of the Pops on 22 December 1983, when the song returned to the top 20.

 The song was given an animated music video which premiered on the band's YouTube channel on 9 December 2021, which was directed and animated by Matthew Robins.

 A visualizer for the song was released on 24 February 2022 on the band's YouTube channel.

 Critical reception

-Upon release, Record Mirror stated: "When Slade get hold of a Christmas song, inevitably it's something different.
+Upon its release, Record Mirror stated: "When Slade get hold of a Christmas song, inevitably it's something different.
 Holder and Lea, that well known tunesmith duo, here on a gentler, more melodic, less rumbustious, guaranteed number one than usual."
-Disc commented: "There is no doubt that this slice of festive cheer will be a huge monster hit: the main question is whether it'll go straight to number one..."
+Disc commented: "There is no doubt that this slice of festive cheer will be a huge monster hit: the main question is whether it'll go straight to number one."
 Sounds said: "Noddy is in particularly fine voice and there's also some super-neat thumping bass."
 Melody Maker described the song as "another stomper" and "highly danceable".
 In a review of the 1977 reissue, Bob Geldof, writing for NME, stated, "Whatever happened to Christmas?
 Slade put the boot back into it, that's wot.
 One of our (the Boomtown Rats) favourite single bands."